WillNye/deal_scraper/README.md

 - Go to docker_eck and follow the steps to getting the backend and UI running to display the deal
 - Run `pip install -r requirements.txt`
 - Setup your host with `python cli.py setup --proxy YourProxyIPandPortGoesHere --zip_code YourZip`
-- `python cli.py deals` to start scanning for deals
+- `python cli.py deals --filter Lego --page 1` to start scanning for deals

 ### Tips
 * Retrieve a new proxy for each request, it seems like you get stale results after batch submission

-### Todos

- - Ability to specify a brand and or category

 License
 ----